-Charles County Public School offers Prekindergarten (PreK) programs at all 22 elementary schools.
+Charles County Public School offers full-day Prekindergarten (PreK) programs at all 22 elementary schools.

 Starting in the 2023-24 school year, a prekindergarten program will be available at the Early Learning Center, La Plata.

 The goal of the PreK program is to prepare children socially, emotionally, physically, and academically for Kindergarten and beyond.

 Charles County Public Schools will expand Prekindergarten slots at the Early Learning Center, La Plata (ELC) beginning in the 2023-2024 school year.